DiamessoGroup/kontakt-2/README.md

 1. Run `rails bundle`
 2. Run `npm install`
-3. See further instructions below for the database
+3. Before proceeding, see further instructions below for the database
 4. To create the database, run `rails db:create`
 5. Migrate the migration files with `rails db:migrate`
 6. Seed the database with some data with `rails db:seed`